Ratchet & Clank: Alister Azimuth

-Notably prominent in Ratchet & Clank Future: A Crack in Time, General Alister Azimuth (voiced by Joey D'Auria) is a Lombax and serves as a mentor to Ratchet.
+General Alister Azimuth (voiced by Joey D'Auria) is a Lombax and serves as a mentor to Ratchet.
 He has white and red fur, unlike Ratchet and Angela who have yellow and brown/orange fur.
 This is not due to age, because although Alister is much older than Ratchet, his fur has been this color since his youth.
 He uses a double-headed Praetorian Omniwrench as his weapon of choice.
 In his youth, Azimuth was close friends with Ratchet's father, Kaden, and carries a pocketwatch that holds a photo of the two of them standing together.
 Azimuth was indirectly responsible for Emperor Tachyon's rise to power and the deaths of Ratchet's parents, as he gave Tachyon full access to Lombax technology in the hopes that he would be able to help them.
 For his crimes, he was forbidden to join the Lombaxes as they left to another dimension, and has lived in exile ever since.

-When Ratchet first finds Azimuth, the general initially mistakes him for a Hologuised assassin (sent by either Lord Vorselon or Nefarious) but soon recognizes Ratchet as being Kaden's son and requests forgiveness about the misunderstanding.
-General Azimuth explains to Ratchet about Clank's presumed connection with the Zoni and how he and Kaden were both aware of the Great Clock's very existence.
-He then teaches Ratchet on using hoverboots which would come in handy in stopping Dr. Nefarious from taking control of the Great Clock.
-After Nefarious reminds Azimuth on how he shamed the Lombax race, Azimuth explains to Ratchet how he fell to Tachyon's trickery, and how he plans to use the Great Clock himself, so that he and Ratchet can prevent Tachyon's rise to power and stop the Lombaxes from having to leave for their new dimension.
-Ratchet initially goes along with the plan, but changes his mind after saving Clank who informs him and Azimuth that the Great Clock could destroy all of existence if misused.
-Unable to accept Ratchet's change of decision, General Azimuth leaves him.